ziporah/Marlin/README.md

 This firmware lacks of bootloader, so you have to flash it from address 0x8000000.
   1. Download or clone this repo.
-  2. Make sure to modify your config.h and config_adv.h according to your ET4 model (ET4, ET4 PRO, ET4+, ...)
+  2. Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...)
-     - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), bed size, auto bed levelling sensor, etc, need to be defined.
+     - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), bed and Z size, auto bed levelling sensor, etc, need to be defined.
-     - Provided config is for ET4/TM2208 model with attachable bed levelling sensor.
+     - Provided config is for ET4/TMC2208 model with attachable bed levelling sensor.
+     - Default config is an standard one.
+Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets).
-  3. Build project with platform io on VS code is recommended.
+  3. Build project with platform.io on VS code is recommended.
+There are also lot of [tutorials](https://3daddict.com/marlin-2-0-beginner-guide-for-3d-printer-firmware/)
   4. Burn firmware with your flasher (.elf or .bin starting from 0x08000000 address).

 You can connect with pronterface to corresponding com port @115200bps.